officiallysingh/spring-boot-batch-cloud-task/README.md

 Used internally by the framework to persist and retrieve metadata about the jobs and tasks.

 ### Sample Data
-On first run, it creates schema and populates sample data for last three months into MongoDB collections.
+On first run, it creates schema and populates sample data for past three months into MongoDB collections.
 For details refer to [`DataPopulator`](src/main/java/com/ksoot/batch/DataPopulator.java).
 Depending on dataset size to be created the application may take a while to start, the first time.
 In subsequent runs, it will start quickly.
 You can change the number of accounts to be created as follows